 The internal approach systematically identifies those suppliers with potential risks that have been addressed through our supplier qualification process and regular supplier quality audits.
 Suppliers that perform below a certain predefined threshold are added automatically to a list of suppliers with potentially elevated risk.
 The list is shared with the responsible Procurement units at the Divisions, which then take further steps to clarify the situation.

 We also make use of external sources to identify risk.
-Examples of such sources are non-governmental organization (NGO) databases, media reports or information channeled through our compliance ombudsman or 'Tell Us' hotline.
-Any report of a suspected breach of the requirements of the Code of Conduct for Siemens Suppliers and Third-Party Intermediaries undergoes a clarification process to determine the next steps to be taken, e.g. what is known as an incident-driven inspection.
+Examples of such sources are non-governmental organization (NGO) databases, media reports or information channeled through our compliance ombudsman or 'Speak up' hotline.
+Any report of a suspected breach of the requirements of the Code of Conduct for Siemens Energy Suppliers and Third-Party Intermediaries undergoes a clarification process to determine the next steps to be taken, e.g. what is known as an incident-driven inspection.
 To achieve complete risk screening of our procurement portfolio, a risk mapping framework has been developed on the basis of external data.
 The framework includes country risk mapping and commodity risk ratings

 Country risk mapping